 WGC has the largest number of teams of any school or club competing in the Wellington Netball Centre competition, with 43 teams competing in 2018.

 Teams play either at the indoor venue at the Kilbirnie ASB Sports Arena or outdoors at the Hataitai netball courts on Saturdays.
-The time of the day and venue depends on the grade the team is placed.
+The time of the day and venue depends on the grade in which the team is placed.
 School teams play in Collegiate grades against other school teams except our top 3 teams play in the Women’s Premier Competition.
 Premier and College competition commences early May and goes through until the end of August.
 The Senior A team will compete in:

 – CSW Premier tournament – 16th May, ASB Arena